s0rta/revengate-new/loose-ends.md

 - [ ] message screen button should flash when new messages are added, rate limited to avoid the strobe effect
 - [ ] a `ViewPanner` might be a more gesture-aware way to move the camera around; ref.: https://github.com/godotengine/godot/pull/71685
 - [ ] we show the game over screen before the death animation of the hero is done
+- [ ] all HUD buttons should turn on and off using thing CommandPack API

 ## VFX
 - [ ] panning the board moves the wave highlight